orbitalflower/orbitalflower.github.io/_posts/2025-08-03-online-safety-act-bad.md

   many refugees, the poor, and the unhoused.
 Photo age estimation algorithms also fail more often for disabled, transgender, and minority groups, making it an equality issue.
+- 25 August 2026: An EU Citizens' Initiative petition is circulating titled [Stop Killing The Internet: No Digital ID & No Age Verification](https://eci.ec.europa.eu/066/public/#/screen/home), aiming to reach 1 million signatures by August 2027.
+  It demands that proof-of-age control systems be anonymous and open source, which has very "hire more women prison guards" energy.
+  IMHO this is not enough; the internet has always been fully free and open by default, without any age verification, and retain the decades-long status quo that on-device parental controls are controlled by parents.
+Any technology-based mandate like this is a regime of censorship and control.
 - 1 September 2026: Photo ID for 153 million users in US and Canada [leaked on the dark web](https://x.com/vxunderground/status/2094961551807545493) after an